650 W 41st Ave (Oakridge Centre) rezoning application

 Hello, looking for confirmation that the South Tower is not being considered for demo as part of the development.
 Also wondering about parking considerations for South Tower residents during construction and following completion.
 Lastly, the time frame to completion?
 Thank you

-Scott Merkley asked over 3 years ago
+Scott Merkley asked about 4 years ago

 The south tower will not be demolished as part of the development.
 The parkade will also be retained.
 The applicant will have information about parking considerations for the South Tower residents during construction, as well as the phased time frame for completion.
 Please contact the applicant through the contact information provide in the right sidebar.